 The Audit Committee pre-approves our independent registered public accounting firm's services within each category.
 In 2019, the Audit Committee pre-approved the retention of KPMG LLP to perform various audit and audit-related services for our Company as described above.
 For each proposed service, our independent registered public accounting firm is generally required to provide documentation at the time of approval to permit the Audit Committee to make a determination whether the provision of such services would impair our independent registered public accounting firm's independence.
 The fees are budgeted and the Audit Committee requires our independent registered public accounting firm and management to report actual fees versus the budget periodically throughout the year by category of service.
-During the year, circumstances may arise when it may become necessary to engage our independent registered public accounting firm.
-The Audit Committee requires specific pre-approval before engaging our independent registered public accounting firm.
+During the year, circumstances may arise when it may become necessary to engage our independent registered public accounting firm for additional services not contemplated in the original pre-approval categories.
+In those instances, the Audit Committee requires specific pre-approval before engaging our independent registered public accounting firm.
 The Audit Committee may delegate pre-approval authority to one or more of its members.
 The member to whom such authority is delegated must report any pre-approval decisions to the Audit Committee at its next scheduled meeting.